DTM-23/MCA-2022/README.md

  When comparing the pitch histogram to my listening experience, I was equally surprised and not surprised at elements witin the histograms.
-Due to the fact I am comparing 3 sets of histograms for different classical pieces, it made sense that they would all turn out quite similar to one another.
+Due to the fact I am comparing 3 sets of histograms for different classical pieces, it made sense that they would all turn out quite similar to one another for the most part.
+The most significant difference across the sets of histograms would come with historgrams 0-2 for the Beethovan piano sonata piece in comparison to 0-2 for the other 2 tracks.
+All the other histograms generically trend upward then slope downward whilst track 1's 1 histogram does this two seperate times.
+This is known as a bimodel histogram, and suggests that in this piece there were 2 or more clusters of high frequency numbers which arose.